 The numbers are staggering.
 Every day, 142 people die from a drug overdose.
 Every day, countless more are revived from near-fatal overdoses with the use of Narcan by emergency responders, family members, friends and even librarians.
 According to the New York Times, 59,000 Americans died from an overdose last year – more than the number of Americans who died over 20 years of fighting in the Vietnam War.
 NIDA’s latest survey, which evaluated opioid prescription use in 2015, found that 38% (92 million) of Americans had used opioids in the past year.
 Of those, 11.5 million misused the drug and 1.9 million had what was classified as an opioid use disorder.
 41% of those who misused the drug got it for free from a friend or relative.
 A few weeks ago, the Chairperson of the Federal Reserve Bank, Janet Yellen, testified before Congress that the opioid crisis is a threat to the American economy.

-We are in the midst of an addiction crisis that affects every generation, every demographic and every region of American society.
+Much like over-the-counter drug addiction, we are in the midst of an addiction crisis that affects every generation, every demographic and every region of American society.
 What, then, are we to do?

 The President's Commission on Combating Drug Addiction and the Opioid Crisis recently issued its interim report, which urged President Trump to declare a Public Health State of Emergency.
 This is entirely within the president's power and discretion to take immediate action.
 The president at first hinted there was no need to declare an emergency, that there were enough resources already available to fight the epidemic.
 Late last week, however, the president indicated that he changed his mind and was taking the first steps to declare the opioid crisis a national emergency.